-CouldYou? was formed in 2008 and since its inception, CouldYou? has established itself as a respected non-profit organization.
-Our mission is to work with African leaders and organizations to develop African solutions to African problems, while helping individuals to find their own unique contribution to impact poverty.
+CouldYou? was formed in 2008 and since its inception, it has established itself as a respected non-profit organization.

 We are committed to creating holistic solutions, building a better world for future generations, and doing business with integrity.
 We believe it is an honor to be part of shaping the future of the continent, and we treat this opportunity with the respect and moral obligation that it deserves.